Braiding Sweetgrass: Contents

 Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants is about botany and the relationship to land in Native American traditions.
 Kimmerer, who is an enrolled member of the Citizen Potawatomi Nation, writes about her personal experiences working with plants and reuniting with her people's cultural traditions.
 She also presents the history of the plants and botany from a scientific perspective.

+Kimmerer begins with the myth of Skywoman, adapted from oral tradition, that explains "where we came from, but also of how we can go forward."
+In the same chapter, Kimmerer explains that the significance of sweetgrass according to this myth is that it is believed to be the first plant to grow on earth.
+Kimmerer also relates the Haudenosaunee Thanksgiving Address.
+In some Native American religions, such as the Potawatomi's, certain beliefs are not meant to be shared with outsiders, so she asked Oren Lyons, who manages spiritual matters for the Onondaga Nation of the Haudenosaunee, for permission to print the address.
+Lyons heartily agreed.